 Thailand Stamp Duty Tax Required to be Paid in Cash

-On 27 April 2017, Director-General's Notification on Stamp Duty Tax (No 56) was issued, prescribing that Stamp Duty Tax for 5 more instruments shall be paid in cash instead of by affixing duty stamps to the instruments.
-This Tax Insight Article has been updated to reflect this new law.
+On 27 April 2017, Director-General's Notification on Stamp Duty Tax (No 56) was issued, prescribing that Stamp Duty Tax for 5 more instruments shall be paid in cash instead of by affixing duty stamps.
+This Tax Insight has been updated to reflect this new law.

 The listing of instruments for which Stamp Duty is required to be paid in cash instead of by affixing duty stamps is as follows: